OrangeSunProgramming/brain-tumor-classification/README.md

 ### SNN Model

 The SNN model incorporates temporal dynamics and STDP.
 Despite its complexity, it did not perform as well as the CNN models without neuromorphic hardware.
-It achieved a validation accuracy of **29%** and a validation loss of **2023.996**.
+It achieved a validation accuracy of **31%** and a validation loss of **2023.996**.

 #### Architecture

-- **Input Layer**: Accepts images of size 128x128x3.
+- **Input Layer**: Accepts images of size 180x180x3.
 - **Rescaling Layer**: Normalizes pixel values to the range [0, 1].
 - **Convolutional Layers**:
   - Conv2D with 32 filters, kernel size 3x3, ReLU activation.
   - MaxPooling2D with pool size 2x2.
+  - BatchNormalization layer.
   - Conv2D with 64 filters, kernel size 3x3, ReLU activation.
   - MaxPooling2D with pool size 2x2.
+  - BatchNormalization layer.
   - Conv2D with 128 filters, kernel size 3x3, ReLU activation.
   - MaxPooling2D with pool size 2x2.
+  - BatchNormalization layer.
 - **Flatten Layer**: Flattens the 3D output to 1D.
+- Dropout with rate 0.5.
 - **Custom SNN Layer (STDP)**:
   - Simulates the behavior of biological neurons with temporal dynamics and spike-timing-dependent plasticity.
 - **Dense Layers**: